Shark finning: Taiwan

 In 2020, the Fisheries Agency deprecated the fin to body mass ratio-based regulations and enforce more restrictive regulations, requiring that fins are either naturally attached or tied to bodies, or (for small fishing boats only) fins and bodies are in the same bags or tagged with the same label.
-The Environment Justice Foundation comments that the new regulation would facilitate port inspections and law enforcement, helping reduce illegal sharking finning.
+The Environment Justice Foundation comments that the new regulation would facilitate port inspections and law enforcement, helping reduce illegal shark finning.

 Malaysia

 Malaysia was one of the top 10 importers and exporters of shark fins in the world between 2000 and 2009.
 The country caught 231,212 tonnes of sharks from 2002 to 2011, making it the eighth highest in the world and accounting for 2.9% of the global sharks caught during the same period.

 In 2007, Malaysia's Natural Resources and Environment Ministry, Azmi Khalid, banned shark's fin soup from official functions committing to the Malaysian Nature Society (for conservation of shark species).
 In 2012, the Sabah Tourism, Culture and Environment Minister proposed an amendment to the Fisheries Act that would give force to set up a shark sanctuary zone in Semporna and other shark populated areas in Sabah.
 This ban was put on hold pending the Federal Government's decision on the issue.
 In 2015, Agriculture and Agro-based Industry Minister, Ahmad Shabery Cheek, said that the ban of shark finning is "unnecessary" as the finning industry does not exist in Malaysia.
 He went on further to say that "sharks are normally caught by accident when they enter the fishnets along with the other fishes."